Best Textured Rugs for Winter in UK Homes With High-Low Sculpted and Plush Styles

 Nola Cream Beige: Circles, Light and Soft Geometry

+Printed circles are visual.
+Sculpted circles are spatial.
 Nola Cream Beige raises and lowers each ring so the circles feel cushioned rather than drawn on.
-In rooms with sharp corners, straight sofa fronts and strict skirting boards, those soft discs gently loosen the architecture.
-It pairs beautifully with boucle chairs, wool throws and pale timber.
+In rooms with straight sofa fronts, sharp corners and strict skirting boards, that soft relief gently loosen the architecture.
+It pairs naturally with boucle chairs, wool throws and pale timber.

 Verdure Deep Green: Moss Texture and Fireplace Warmth